cargo2nix/cargo2nix/README.md

      };
    ```

-1. When re-vendoring nixpkgs-mozilla or cargo2nix, pay attention to the revs of
+1. When re-vendoring rust-overlay or cargo2nix, pay attention to the revs of
-   nixpkgs, the nixpkgs-mozilla overlay, and the cargo2nix overlay.
-Certain
+   nixpkgs, the rust-overlay, and the cargo2nix overlay.
+Certain non-release
-   non-release versions of nixpkgs-mozilla have shipped with a `rustc` that
+   versions of nixpkgs-mozilla (no longer used) have shipped with a `rustc` that
    doesn't include zlib in its runtime dependencies.

 1. Many `crates.io` public crates may not build using the current Rust compiler,